droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./qa/rpc-tests/maxuploadtarget.py - Confirms that Core will work properly with the -maxuploadtarget option.

-./qa/rpc-tests/mempool_limit.py - [Confirms that Core will work properly with the -maxmempool option.](https://github.com/bitcoin/bitcoin/pull/7153)
+./qa/rpc-tests/mempool_limit.py - [Confirms that Core will work properly with the -maxmempool option](https://github.com/bitcoin/bitcoin/pull/7153).

-./qa/rpc-tests/mempool_packages.py - [Tests the ](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[*descendantcoun*t](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[, ](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[*descendantsiz*e](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[, and ](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[*descendantfee*s](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[ values from the ](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[*getrawmempoo*l](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)[ RPC functionality.](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)
+./qa/rpc-tests/mempool_packages.py - [Tests the *descendantcount*, *descendantsize*, and *descendantfees* values from the *getrawmempool* RPC functionality.](https://github.com/bitcoin/bitcoin/pull/6654#issuecomment-141692820)

-./qa/rpc-tests/mempool_reorg.py - [Tests the ](https://github.com/bitcoin/bitcoin/pull/5267)[*invalidatebloc*k](https://github.com/bitcoin/bitcoin/pull/5267)[ RPC functionality.](https://github.com/bitcoin/bitcoin/pull/5267) In particular, it makes sure that coins that were valid due toinvalidated blocks will no longer be valid.
+./qa/rpc-tests/mempool_reorg.py - [Tests the *invalidateblock* RPC functionality.](https://github.com/bitcoin/bitcoin/pull/5267) In particular, it makes sure that coins that were valid due toinvalidated blocks will no longer be valid.

 ./qa/rpc-tests/mempool_resurrect_test.py - [Confirms that a Tx in a block that was reorg'ed out is placed back in the mempool.](https://github.com/bitcoin/bitcoin/pull/5369)